openharmony/docs/en/device-dev/kernel/kernel-small-basic-interrupt.md

         return LOS_NOK;
     }

     /* Delay 50 ticks.
-When a hardware interrupt occurs, the HwiUsrIrq function will be called.*/ LOS_TaskDelay(50);
+When a hardware interrupt occurs, call the HwiUsrIrq function.*/ LOS_TaskDelay(50);

     /* Delete an interrupt./